 Draftsman allows the placement of Surface Finish graphical symbols and their associated parameters that comply with the ISO 1302:2002 International Standard for surface texture in technical product documentation.
 The standard specifies the rules for the indication of surface texture in drawings, based on special symbols and attributes that describe the permitted surface material for the product – in this case, a printed circuit board.

 The addition of Surface Finish indicators in Draftsman avoids the need for a separate Surface Finish tool or application when this standardized information is required for PCB manufacture.
 The graphical symbols are accompanied by a range specialized text codes, as defined by the ISO standard, that are added via the Draftsman Properties panel when a placed Surface Material object is selected.

-To place a Surface Material symbol in a drawing, select Place » Surface Finish from the main menu, and then locate the symbol where it is associated with the board surface.
+To place a Surface Material symbol in a drawing, select Place » Annotations » Surface Finish from the main menu (or the icon from the Active Bar), and then locate the symbol where it is associated with the board surface.
 Attach the symbol to a drawing by clicking on a highlighted line and then clicking again to place the symbol.
-The attached surface indicator can be dragged along the line, and optionally, away from the drawing via an automatic Extension Line.
-Select the With Leader option in the Properties panel to position the symbol away from the surface.
+The attached surface indicator can be dragged along the line, and optionally, away from the drawing via an automatic Extension Line – enabled by the With Leader option in the Properties panel.

 In most cases only one or two surfaces need to be defined, such as the surface of the top and bottom layers, so a minimal number of symbols/attributes are usually required.
 However, the indicators may be applied to the face of any engineered object, including the surfaces of rendered components.